 Solicit & Select Vendors

-The project manager will send a “request for pricing” (RFP) or “bid invite” to multiple reputable and trusted general contractors to bid on your project.
-Typically, these contractors will be pre-approved by all parties involved in the project (landlord, tenant, and project manager) before sending them the RFP.
+The project manager initiates the procurement process by sending a “request for pricing” (RFP) or “bid invite” to pre-approved general contractors for your project.
+These contractors are vetted and approved by all stakeholders involved, including the landlord, tenant, and project manager.

-This same process will typically take place for various other vendors, including cabling, security, IT, furniture, etc.
+A similar process is followed for engaging various other vendors, such as cabling, security, IT, furniture, and more.

 Awarding Contractors & Vendors